The Foo Fighters, The National, and Liam Gallagher, at the Rock in Rio, Lisbon, 2021

 For this year’s edition of Rock in Rio, Lisbon, were recorded, among many others, in addition to the Foo Fighters, The National, and Liam Gallagher, The Black Eyed Peas), Post Malone, Duran Duran, Anitta, A-ha, Camila Cabello, and Bush.

-In a statement today, reported, the organization says that, “if any of the artists planned to perform at the World Stage in the year 2020 is not a confirmation of the issue from 2021 onwards, the ticket holders for that day can exchange the ticket for a date for you to choose from, making a process of the renewal of the same, or ask for a refund within a period of thirty (30) days from the date of receipt’”.
+The announcement, however disseminated, the organization states that, “if any of the artists that initially set out to work on the World Stage in the year 2020 is not a confirmation of the issue from 2021 onwards, the ticket holders for that day can exchange the ticket for a date for you to choose from, making a process of the renewal of the same, or ask for a refund within a period of thirty (30) days from the date of receipt’”.

 Rock in Rio Lisboa, held every two years, starting in 2004, at the Parque da Bela Vista, where you are fitted with the ‘City of Rock’.